AI-4-SE/Dimensions-of-Software-Configuration/README.md

 ## Interviews

-We interviewed 11 software developers from 9 different companies and domains in semi-structured interviews about the above mentioned aspects regarding configuration tasksand issues in their daily work.
+We interviewed 11 software developers from 9 different companies and domains in semi-structured interviews about the above mentioned aspects regarding configuration tasks and issues in their daily work.
 You can find the final version of the translated questionnaire [here](questionnaire.md).

 ### Participants